 It isn’t a mammoth task after all.
 While the decision-making abilities lie with the top leadership, the onus of success lies with each one to create a happy as well as healthy work environment.

-Yes, teams may comprise people with polarising behaviours and work styles.
+Yes, teams may comprise people with polarizing behaviors and work styles.
 But it is this very set of diversified people coming together to work towards a common goal, that should help the organisation prosper.
 For HR it is imperative to ensure that the employees are just not happy but happily engaged too.
-Here’s how this can be realised:
+Here’s how this can be realized:

 Make brainstorming fun and work a passion